"A Cowboy Movie from Broken-Home Mountain"

 Now, discerning moral viewers should easily see that this movie is a perfect example of what happens when a man sows his wild oats and reaps the broken dreams of his sinful ways.
 Discerning moral viewers could easily see that the wages of this man’s sin is death and that the sins of the father are visited on the children.
 Of course, discerning moral viewers probably will not be interested in this boring piece.
 Like other “cowboy” movies this past year, discerning moral viewers should all together avoid this piece of trash from Broken-Home Mountain.

+DON’T COME KNOCKING stars Sam Shepard as Howard Spence, an old, washed-out western “cowboy” actor who uses drugs, alcohol and young girls to fill the void in his life.
+Howard learns he has two illegitimate children in Montana, so he runs away from a movie set to find a glimmer of hope by regaining the life he could have had.
+Close behind him is a private detective hired by the studio to bring Howard back.
+Howard begins to make inroads with his abandoned children when his celebrity life pulls him away again.
 Even though the movie runs under two hours, it crawls.
 The acting is rough, the script is labored, and the movie is forgettable.
 Couple all that with plenty of strong foul language, miscellaneous immorality, gambling, alcoholism, and a humanist worldview, and the audience has a movie that is just not good.
 Now, discerning moral viewers could easily see that the wages of this man’s sin is death and that the sins of the father are visited on the children.
 Like another “cowboy” movie recently, however, they probably will want to avoid this piece of trash from Broken-Home Mountain